 His Grace Michael Miller, CSB.
 Archbishop of Vancouver.
 Former Secretary of the Vatican’s Congregation for Catholic Education and former President of the University of St. Thomas in Houston, Texas.

 Fr.
-Thomas Rosica, CSB, biblical scholar and founder of Salt & Light Television and assistant to the Press Office of the Holy See.
+Thomas Rosica, CSB, founder of Salt & Light Television.

 Bishop Eusebio Elizondo, Auxiliary Bishop of Seattle, Chairman of the United States Conference of Catholic Bishops Committee on Migration.

 Mary Anne Waldron QC, Professor of Law, University of Victoria.
 Author of Free To Believe: Rethinking Freedom of Conscience and Religion in Canada.

 Dr. Charles Taylor, CC, GOQ, FRSC.
 Philosopher.
 Templeton Prize, Kyoto Prize.